abidlabs/resources-for-muslim-parents/README.md

 # Resources for Muslim Parents Based on Baby Age

 Suggestions for videos, books, and buys based on your baby's age.
-Add your suggestions by [editing this file and a pull request](https://github.com/abidlabs/resources-for-muslim-parents/edit/main/README.md).
+Add your suggestions by [editing this file](https://github.com/abidlabs/resources-for-muslim-parents/edit/main/README.md).

 Items that are **bolded** are Muslim-specific.